 More and more consumers are looking for alternative and less expensive ways to watch and enjoy their favorite TV shows and movies, this circumstance is helping to create a huge market for media streaming devices and is becoming an excellent way for many TV viewers to cut the cable and satellite cord and make the switch to media streaming devices.

-And to help make the switch much easier, Roku offers one of the best and most user friendly media streaming devices currently available.
-TCL has partnered with Roku and has built their smart TV interface directly in to their current line of 4K UHD TVs – no additional box required.
+And to help make the switch much easier, Roku offers one of the best and most user-friendly media streaming devices currently available.
+TCL has partnered with Roku and has built its smart TV interface directly into their current line of 4K UHD TVs – no additional box required.

 TCL may not be well known by many people here in the U.S. – this is about to change, however, as the TCL brand becomes increasingly popular among consumers.
 And by the way, did you know that TCL is America’s fastest growing TV brand?

 TCL’s current line of 4K Ultra HD TVs includes two series and eight models: The S-series consist of the 55″ 55US5800 ($599.99) and 65″ 65US5800 ($999.99).
 The premium P-series consist of the 43″ 43UP130 ($499.99), 50″ 50UP130 ($599.99), 55″ 55UP130 ($699.99), 43″ 43UP120, 50″ 50UP120 and the 55″ 55UP120 (599.99).
 The UP120 models are only sold at shopping club retailers such as Costco and Sam’s Club.

 The 55″ 55UP130 is the model I used for this review.
 However, I’d like to point out that this review applies to all of the models listed above since they all have identical specs, and according to the manufacturer should provide very similar picture quality.